These Strawberry Cupcakes are made with fresh, juicy strawberries and topped with a delicious vanilla buttercream frosting.

 In a separate bowl, stir together 1 1/4 cups flour, baking powder, baking soda, and salt.

-Bake for approximately 15 minutes or until cupcakes bounce back when pressed.
+Bake for 12-15 minutes or until cupcakes bounce back when gently touched.
 Let cool completely on cooling rack before frosting.

 Add butter to mixer fitted with paddle attachment.
 Add 2 cups powdered sugar.
 Cover bowl.